top of page

 We help couples Apologize and Forgive.

-Often there have been small to large offenses in the relationship that have happened during the low-tide of relationship.
-Identifying those offenses, understanding where they came from for each partner, empathizing with each other, and REACHing forgiveness is a key towards recovery and return to a healthier happier relationship.
-In couple relationships, we help with emotional forgiveness where the negative emotions from an offense are replaced with more positive emotions of forgiveness.
-Emotional forgiveness can take time (as compared to decisional forgiveness where one decides not to seek revenge and attempt repair).
-We also help with self-forgiveness if a partner struggles with guilt over the things she or he did during the low-tide.
+Often, there have been small to large offenses in the relationship during the low tide.
+Identifying those offenses, understanding where they came from for each partner, empathizing with each other, and REACHing forgiveness is a key towards recovery and return to a healthier, happier relationship.
+In couple relationships, we help with emotional forgiveness, in which the negative emotions from an offense are replaced with more positive emotions of forgiveness.
+Emotional forgiveness can take time (as compared to decisional forgiveness, where one decides not to seek revenge and attempt repair).
+We also help with self-forgiveness if a partner struggles with guilt over the things they did during the low tide.

 Reconciliation is a goal for most couples

 Some couples feel they are at odds with each other and on different teams in life, so need a reconciliation.
-This can occur slowly over the course of couple counseling, or it could require some specific focus of counseling.
+This can occur slowly over the course of a couple of counseling sessions, or it could require some specific focus of counseling.
 Increasing both trustworthy and trusting behaviors is important to restore trust in a relationship.

 Integration of "who WE are"